Welcome

 Registration process

 To register a land charge, the interest must be entered against the name of the estate owner at the time the interest is created.
-Searches must be made against all relevant names in the title deeds.
+Searches must be made against all relevant names in the title deeds, including prior owners identified in the epitome of title.

 J registers a restrictive covenant as a land charge against the wrong name (e.g., "John Smith" instead of "Jonathan Smith").
 K buys the land and searches against "Jonathan Smith."
 Is K bound?